VPDroid/Dev/README.md

 We have created the VPDroid code as follows, which are based on the Android Open Source Project (AOSP) (https://android.googlesource.com/platform/manifest) and Cells (https://cells-source.cs.columbia.edu/ ).

-## android-binder
-  binder virtualization  of the android operating system

 ## cells
   cells/: VP manager daemons